extempest/cs410/READMESprint2.txt

 2. Checking data correctness of author and date (Manual testing)
 Input: raw text file of git log with various authors in one projects and dates.
 Output: Author information in string format and date in number format
 Test: Checking if information of date is parsed in number format by printing out in html ( whether the string of date is splited correctly or not, whether word of month has converted correctly into number format or not).
-Checking if author information in string format is parsed correctly for some projects.
+Checking if author information in string format is parsed correctly by comparing with raw text file one by one.

-3. Checking parent/child relationship is parsed correctly
+3. Checking parent/child relationship is parsed correctly (Manual testing)
-Input:
+Input: one raw text file of git log of mock projects that involves lot of 'implements' 'extends' changes
-Output:
+Output: key is the name of child and it is mapping to array of parents
 Test:

-4. Checking file addition/modification/deletion is classified correctly
+4. Checking file addition/modification/deletion is classified correctly (Manual testing)
-Input:
+Input: raw text file of git log
-Output:
+Output: 3 arrays of strings of file name
 Test:

-5. Checking all output is successfully converted to json format from php array
+5. Checking all output is successfully converted to json format from php array (Manual testing)
 Input:
 Output:
 Test: